 Some of the most commonly reported mullerian duct anomalies include:

 Since the renal (kidney) system and future parts of the axial skeletal system develop in close proximity to the uterine, or mullerian system, during embryonic development, mullerian malformations are frequently associated with abnormalities of the renal and skeletal system.

 There are a number of ways to make the diagnosis of a mullerian duct anomaly:

-Ultrasound picture of a "double" uterus or bicornuate uterus
+Ultrasound image of a bicornuate uterus

 Hysterosalpingogram of a bicornuate uterus or "double uterus"

 Partial or complete lack of disintegration of the inner wall of the mullerian tubes.
-The remaining partial or complete mullerian duct becomes a septum or band of connective tissue down the middle of the uterine cavity.
-The outside top or fundus of the uterus is normal.
-This connective tissue has poor blood supply and when an embryo attaches to it, the uterus cannot supply adequate blood flow and nutrients resulting in a first trimester loss generally between 8-12 weeks pregnant.
-A septate uterus can be corrected with surgery, resulting in a unified uterine cavity, allowing the pregnancy to go close to term or full term.
+The remaining partial or complete mullerian duct becomes a septum or band of connective tissue which extends toward the middle of the uterine cavity.
+The outer contour of the top of the uterus, or fundus, is normal.
+This septum has a poor blood supply compared to normal uterine tissue and may not adequately support the needs of a developing pregnancy, increasing the risk of infertility and early pregnancy loss.
+A septate uterus can be corrected with hysteroscopic resection, often under laparoscopic guidance, resulting in a unified uterine cavity and increasing the odds of a successful pregnancy outcome.

 Hysterosalpingogram of a T-shaped uterus from DES exposure